Lowclouds/lsystem/README.md

  It uses mathjs for interpreting parameter values and expressions, so pretty much anything the mathjs expression evaluator can do is possible in expressions and parameters.
 Likewise, things that mathjs can't do are, for the most part, also not possible.

 ## What is an L-System?
-   This is best explained by referring you to the source, [AlgorithmicBotany](http://algorithmicbotany.org/papers/#abop), but, in a nutshell, it is a system for modeling branching structures, like plants.
+   This is best explained by referring you to the source, [Algorithmic Botany](http://algorithmicbotany.org/papers/#abop), but, in a nutshell, it is a system for modeling branching structures, such as, say, plants.
 It turns out that many interesting real and theoretical objects, fractals, e.g., can be modeled using the notion of an L-System.
-L-System Explorer is broken into three parts: the parsing and rewriting of the L-System description/model, an underlying 3D turtle that can draw the geometry, and an interpreter that reads the expanded model and executes the appropriate turtle commands.
+L-System Explorer is broken into three parts: the parsing and rewriting of the L-System description/model, an underlying 3D turtle that can draw the geometry, and an interpreter that reads the expanded(rewritten) model and executes the appropriate turtle functions.
    The model is a string (implemented here as an array) of modules, where a module is a single or multi-character word.
-A number of modules are reserved for the underlying geometry operations, while all remaining characters are available for writing model productions (see above.)
+A number of modules(characters) are reserved for the underlying geometry operations, while all remaining characters are available for writing model productions.

 ## Features
-  * Most of the basic turtle geometry:
+  * Most of the basic turtle control, motion, and geometry, with associated reserved modules.
       * Motion

-        Forward with/without drawing, and with/without capturing control point, global goto with/without drawing
+        Forward with/without drawing, and with/without capturing control point, global goto with/without drawing.

-        FfGg@M(x,y,z)@m(x,y,z)
+        F f G g @M(x,y,z) @m(x,y,z)
       * Orientation

         Yaw, pitch, roll, reverse direction, set up, set heading

-    	+-&^/\|@v@R(hx,hy,hz[,ux,uy,uz])
+    	+ - & ^ / \ | @v @R(hx,hy,hz[,ux,uy,uz])
       * Settings

     	Increase/decrease/set color/material, increase/decrease/set line width/stemsize

-        ;,#!
+        ; , # !
       * Geometry

         Create circle/sphere; define start/define end/use contour, start/end polygon, start/end path, capture control point.
 These elements are implicitly instanced for performance.

-        @o@O@Ds@De@#{}{([01]}.
+        @o @O @Ds @De @#{} {([0-4]}.
       * Hermite Splines.

         These work, but adjustment of tangents is not fully implemented, and may never be.
 An extension of TABOP allows you to save an extrusion as a single mesh and then instantiate it by name.
 This greatly improves performance.

       *	Contours.
         It is possible to define and use L-System generated contours for path shapes, which is not supported in L-Studio.
       * Piecewise path.